jciolek/vagrant-redmono/README.md

 - can serve from multiple vhosts, proxying serveral apps on the same server

 I have left rinetd commented out in the main manifest and ready to be deployed if you feel like nginx is too fancy for you.

+## How about your app?
+The whole purpose of this project is to create dev environment instantly.
+Ideally, serving your app from the get-go and reacting to changes as you make them.
+I have some good news for you here - it works like that!

+The directory ./node from this project gets mounted on the VM under /var/node.
+The sample application (my-app) which you can find in there is started through node-supervisor, which keeps monitoring for changes.
+Every time you change something in your app it gets restarted.

+node-supervisor is in turn started by supervisord, which makes sure that whenever the latter crashes it will get respawned.

+The good news don't stop here.
+If you provision for "production" instead of "development" (you need make the change in puppet/manifests/default.pp) bare node takes care of running your app instead of node-supervisor.

 # Future considerations
 As I find DigitalOcean really nice, I have an idea of using their awesome API to control the full provisioning process from puppet.
 That including provisioning a new box of course.